JacobHA/RL4Dosing/README.md

-Welcome to the code for our NeurIPS workshop paper!
+Welcome to the code for our ICLR paper!
 "Reinforcement Learning for Control of Non-Markovian Cellular Population Dynamics" by Josiah Kratz and Jacob Adamczyk

 In this repository, you will find model code to run the dynamical system with FDEs, a Gymnasium Environment class based on the cellular dynamics with dosing, and a basic harness for hyperparameter sweeping and testing.
 Below is a brief summary of each file's function: